microsoft/FastTrack/samples/teams-upgrade-snippets/README.md

 ### Server-side batch upgrade for long list of users

 Alternatively, for a long list of users, you can use the new batch policy assignments process.
 In particular this can help avoid the 60-minute timeout.
 This batch policy assignment is only available in the Microsoft Teams module, not the Skype for Business Online one.

+**Important** It's recommended to break up the batches into groups of about 5000 and not run more than a handful of batches at a time.

 ```PowerShell
 $upgradeusers = Import-Csv "C:\path\to\upgradeusers.csv"